When Farther Away, Kids Still Want to Play!

 Grand Rapids Public Museum | 272 Pearl Street Northwest, Grand Rapids, MI | 616-456-3977

-This museum is geared towards older kids and families, but there’s fun to be had for every age.
-There’s a carousel, old town street with volunteers who demonstrate, fossils and gems, a planetarium, a huge animal exhibit, and traveling exhibits on the 3rd floor that are worth the drive alone.
+This museum offers something for all ages.
+Boasting a carousel, old town street with volunteers who demonstrate, fossils and gems, a planetarium, a huge animal exhibit, and traveling exhibits on the 3rd floor that are worth the drive alone.
 Past exhibits have included microbes, astronauts, mythological creatures, and whales.

 Craigs Cruisers | 5730 Clyde Park SW, Wyoming, MI | 616-530-2900